nsarno/nsarno.github.io/_posts/2015-01-11-open-source-rails-app-with-sensitive-data.md

 **NB: I strongly advise that you actually read the documentation from the link above as it is a non trivial git operation.**

-Here's an example with the newrelic.yml file:
+Here's how I did it for my newrelic.yml file:

 ```bash
 $ git filter-branch --force --index-filter \